rbowsley/lamplighthelp/source/8-1-0_Adding_an_Outcomes_Record.markdown

 # 8.1.0 <i class="fas fa-trophy"></i>  Adding an {{Outcome}}s Record

 > There are a number of different places that you can add {{outcomes}} records for your {{user}}s.
-If you want to open up the whole {{outcome}}s record, you can do this from the main menu, profile or the context menu of a {{work}} record.
+If you want to open the whole {{outcome}}s record, you can do this from the main menu, profile or the context menu of a {{work}} record

-You can open up new {{outcome}} record to edit all the details, add notes and record scores for a number of different measures in one go.
+You can add scores, comments and details for a number of outcome measures in one go.
 Although like all {{activity}} records, {{outcome}}s are stored centrally, you can get to them in a number of different places.

 #### From the Main Menu
 Choose '{{Activity}} -> add new -> {{outcome}}: